Relkion/quartz/content/NaNoWriMo/Chapter-01.md

 The air grew heavy and solemn as Jiaojiao scanned her surroundings, hobbling back to the _kang_, now sporting two mango sized holes.

 "All right, there's no one here," Jiaojiao said to the air.
-"There's no one here now.
-Come out."
+"Come out."